writing-regexps-2021-22/writing-regexps/backend/interface-spec/README.md

         1. `string_pos` — an integer *JSON number* describing
            the current position in the string (with 0 meaning "at the beginning", 1 meaning "right after the first character" and so on).
-    1. (TODO) "`finish_alternatives`" — make a decision in the choice of an alternative.
+    1. "`finish_alternatives`" — make a decision in the choice of an alternative.
 The current part of the string matches this alternative.
 If, later, this choice will cause the rest of the string not to match the rest of the regex, another alternative would be chosen.
        Additional fields: